 In 2016 a Stroke was a life changing moment.
 Forty-one years as an Art Teacher ended.
-The drawings that were produced, pre-stoke and post-stroke, are realised in these canvases, and draw particularly on my reflective state over the last 18 months.
-A process of re-learning and re-discovery for my surroundings, my colours of Plymouth mixed possibly with my emotional state.
+The drawings that were produced, pre-stroke and post-stroke, were realised in sketchbooks and canvases, drawing particularly on my reflective state over the last 5 years, contributed to my recovery.
+A process of re-learning and re-discovery for my surroundings, my Plymouth colours, mixed possibly with my emotional state.

 All the seascape pieces currently relate to Plymouth Sound.
 These pieces date from a constant period of observation and experience, sketchbooking, drawing and photographing from different vantage points, Jennycliffe, Staddiscombe, The Hoe, Mount Batten and Mount Edgecumbe.

 The cityscapes are based on Hyde Park Road.
 These pieces date from a period of observation and experience from early morning walks to get a newspaper.
 The sketchbooks date from 2014.
 The walk became significant in 2016/17 after Stroke, learning to walk.
 Collage is a feature of these paintings allowing elements to be embedded on the surface like fossils in stone.
 A mix of visual elements, image, word or historic memories, a hidden figurative element, a sign that life goes on.

 Photograph by Eliot Siegel

 Site Pages not on Menu Bar.: RSD ART NEWS - LINKS